huma-engineering/deployment-template-docs/docs/myasthenia.md

-The Oncology Management application template is tailored to support cancer patients throughout their treatment journey and help them manage their side effects effectively.
-This application offers comprehensive tools for tracking symptoms, treatment schedules, and side effects, alongside access to a wide range of educational resources on cancer care.
-With telemedicine integration, the template facilitates continuous communication with oncology teams, enabling personalized and responsive management of the patient's treatment plan.
+The Myasthenia Gravis Management application template is crafted to support individuals living with this chronic autoimmune disorder by providing essential tools for tracking symptoms, medications, validated ePROs and vital signs.
+The template offers specialized educational content to help users better understand and manage their condition.
+With integrated telemedicine features, the application can also facilitate continuous communication with healthcare providers, ensuring timely interventions and personalized care for optimal disease management.

 ### Health vitals

-- Temperature
-- Weight & BMI
 - Steps
 - Sleep
-- Heart rate
-- Respiratory rate
-- Air quality
+- Peak flow

 ### ePROs

-- EQ-5D-5L
+- MG-ADL

 ### Other widgets

 - Symptoms
 - Medications
+- Photos
 - Welcome
-- Featured articles
+- Featured Articles
 - Reminders

 ### Articles

-- Managing Blood Counts and Blood Clots
-- Fertility and Sexual Health During Cancer Treatment
-- Preventing and Managing Infections
+- How is MG diagnosed?
+- Read others experiences of living with MG
+- Risky medication
-- +29 more
+- +23 more